Azure/azure-sdk-for-python/sdk/table/azure-table/README.md

 ```

 ### Create the client
-The Azure Table client library for Python allows you to interact with three types of resources: the storage
+The Azure Table client library for Python allows you to interact with two types of resources: the storage
-account itself, tables, and entities.
+account and tables, and entities.
 Interaction with these resources starts with an instance of a [client](#clients).
 To create a client object, you will need the storage account's table service endpoint URL and a credential that allows
 you to access the storage account: